Degree type(s): Bachelor's

 We recommend consulting your advisor for details.
 Applications are reviewed by the faculty members of the program.
 You will be notified that you have been admitted, admitted provisionally, or denied admission to the program.

-If you are considering the engineering science bachelor’s degree program, you might also be interested in the following undergraduate programs offered at the University of Mary’s main campus in Bismarck, North Dakota:
+If you are thinking about pursuing a bachelor’s degree in Engineering Science, you might also be interested in the following undergraduate programs offered at the University of Mary: